A Guide to Plastic Surgery Cost

 Risk Factors of Skin Necrosis

 Certain factors can increase your chances of developing skin necrosis after surgery.
-These risks can be managed with the help of your surgeon’s expert care and advice.
+You can manage these risks with the help of your surgeon’s expert care and advice.

-One of the many complications that is increased with smoking, is skin necrosis after cosmetic surgery.
+Smoking can increase the likelihood of many complications occurring including skin necrosis.
 Smokers have lower immunity, poorer wound healing, clogged blood vessels, and low blood oxygen levels.
 That’s a golden recipe for plastic surgery failure and skin necrosis.

 The blood circulation in diabetic patients is usually less than ideal.
 Diabetes leads to the narrowing of blood vessels, which increases the risk of tissue ischaemia.
 Moreover, wounds in diabetics take longer to heal than average.
-This prolonged wound healing can increase the chances of infections on top of the skin necrosis.
+This prolonged wound healing can increase the chances of both infection and skin necrosis.

 Steroids can lead to poor wound healing and can increase your risk of skin necrosis.
 If you are taking steroids, you must ensure you inform your Plastic Surgeon in your consultation so that they can formulate a specific plan for you.

-Excessive alcohol consumption can lead to decreased immunity and can reduce your body’s ability to heal itself after surgery.
+Excessive alcohol consumption can lead to lower immunity and can reduce your body’s ability to heal itself after surgery.

-The more tissue that needs to be removed, the higher the risk you’ll develop skin necrosis.
+The more tissue you are having cut away, the higher the risk you’ll develop skin necrosis.

 What Are The Complications Of Skin Necrosis?

 If detected early, your surgeon can treat necrosis with a reduced chance of potential complications.
-If not treated on time, the reduced blood supply can be detrimental to the health of your tissue and your overall cosmetic result.
+If you do not undergo treatment in a timely manner, the reduced blood supply can be detrimental to the health of your tissue and your overall cosmetic result.

 The infection might extend further and pose a risk to your health.
-This is why we instruct our patients to seek help as soon as they suspect that they might have skin necrosis after any cosmetic surgery.
+This is why we instruct our patients to seek help as soon as they suspect skin necrosis after any cosmetic surgery.